neondatabase/website/content/guides/react-fastapi-rag-portfolio.md

 In this section, you will set up the `pgvector` extension using Neon's console, add the database's schema, and create the database connection pool and lifecycle management logic in FastAPI.

-First, add pgvector to Postgres using:
+First, add pgvector to Postgres:

 ```sql
 CREATE EXTENSION IF NOT EXISTS vector;
 ```

-Next, you will add the schema to your database with:
+Next, add the schema to your database:

 ```sql
 CREATE TABLE portfolio_embeddings (